pingcap/docs-tidb-operator/en/configure-a-tidb-cluster.md

 > **Note:**
 >
-> This feature can be used to replace [TiDB Scheduler](tidb-scheduler.md) for even scheduling.
+> You can use this feature to replace [TiDB Scheduler](tidb-scheduler.md) for evenly scheduling.

 ### High availability of data